-- (1) The Bank uses foreign currency swaps to hedge its exposure to changes in the fair values of borrowings in foreign currency.
-The designated risk being hedged is the risk of changes in foreign exchange rate. - (2) The Bank uses interest rate swaps to hedge its exposure to changes in the fair values of fixed-rate loans to customers.
-The designated risk being hedged is the risk of changes in interest rate risk from fixed rate to THBFIX 6M and USD LIBOR 3M.
+- (1) The Bank uses spot element of foreign currency swaps to hedge its foreign currency risk exposure arising from foreign exchange translation of borrowings in foreign currency to functional currency. - (2) The Bank uses interest rate swaps to hedge its exposure to changes in the fair values of fixed-rate loans to customers.
+The designated risk being hedged is the risk of changes in interest rate risk from fixed rate to Fallback SOFR 3M.